zeroc-ice/ice-demos/cpp/IceGrid/secure/README.md

 To run the demo, you first need to generate certificates for the IceGrid registry and node, the Glacier2 administrative router, and the server.
-Run the makecerts.py script to create these certificates:
+Run the `makedemocerts.py` python script in this directory to create these certificates:

-      makecerts.py
+      makedemocerts.py

 Follow the instructions provided by the script.
 Note that to run the script you must install the zeroc-icecertutils package from the